 BigQuery is fully managed, large-scale data warehouse.
 That is one of the Google Cloud Platform components intended to process big data sets.
 With the use of intuitive SQL dialects (standard or legacy SQL) it enables to query terabytes of data in just a few seconds.

-If you want to combine your Google Analytics 360 account to the BigQuery, there are some important issues you should be aware of.
+If you want to combine your Google Analytics 360 account to the BigQuery, there are a few important issues you should be aware of.

 Some actions are burdened with certain costs.
-Operations like queries, storage or inserts are paid, while loading, copying or exporting data are free of charge.
+You need to pay for operations like queries, storage or inserts.
+While loading, copying or exporting data are free of charge.
 However, you should not worry about them, they are quite low.
 Below there are monthly costs of operations:

 - Querying – the first 1TB is free, later $5 per 1TB of data

 - Storage – the first 10GB is free, later $0.02 per 1GB of data.

 Moreover, customers of Google Analytics 360, are granted a credit of $500-per-month for the use of BigQuery.
 However, it is hard to predict how much operations there will be done in BigQuery within one month and if the credit will be utilized or not.
 Hence, it is obligatory to have a valid billing account in the Google Cloud Platform.